awsdocs/amazon-rds-user-guide/doc_source/USER_ParamValuesRef.md

 *IF*
 Returns an argument\.
 Currently, it's only supported for Oracle engines, and the only supported first argument is `{DBInstanceClassHugePagesDefault}`\.
-For more information, see [Enabling HugePages for an Oracle DB instance](Appendix.Oracle.CommonDBATasks.Misc.md#Oracle.Concepts.HugePages)\.
+For more information, see [Turning on HugePages for an RDS for Oracle instance](Oracle.Concepts.HugePages.md)\.
 Syntax

 ```